 Lift the weight, usually a barbell, from the floor into a racked position during a clean movement.
 The exercises that can help with these clean moves are:

-Front Squat: All bodybuilders usually engage in squats with the bar resting on their shoulders.
+All bodybuilders usually squat with the bar resting on their shoulders.
 However, if you want to improve a clean and jerk lift, stop doing this and start doing a front squat with the bar in your hands and elbows pointed forward.

 On top of this, you can also learn how to squat heavier weights.
 The front squat is an excellent exercise that can help you lift more.

-Clean Pull: Clean pull is like the deadlift.
-However, in the clean pull, lift the weight as high as possible.
+The clean pull is like a deadlift.
+However, lift the weight as high as possible in the clean pull.
 This move can significantly help you fall under the bar in real clean.
 Again, keep the bar close to your body and slightly bend your arms for this movement.

 Keep in mind that you have to use the energy of the ankle, knees, and hips to lift the bar instead of using your biceps.
 So when you are pulling, don’t let your bar move forward.
 For a great clean and jerk Crossfit, learn to control the bar instead of letting the bar control your movements.